lysandre995/message-broker/README.md

 ##Usage
 ###Preliminary
 1. Clone the repo
 2. Make sure you have **redis** installed on your system.
-Using linux I used the following (snap) command:
+Using Linux I used the following (snap) command:
     ```bash
     sudo snap install redis
     ```